 - good working conditions

-- a median starting salary of £24,200 for those employed by one of the Times Top 100 Graduate Employers (High Fliers' The Graduate Market in 2021 report)
+- a median starting salary of £23,100 in the public sector for those employed by one of The Times Top 100 Graduate Employers (High Fliers' The Graduate Market in 2022 report)

 - some roles to be stressful - you'll work to tight deadlines and have a high degree of responsibility